nvgr-GenAI/my-learning/docs/genai/fundamentals/index.md

 # GenAI Fundamentals

-!!! abstract "Building Strong Foundations"
+!!! abstract "Theoretical Foundations of Generative AI"
-    Master the core concepts, mathematical foundations, and key principles that underpin all generative AI systems.
+    Deep dive into the mathematical, statistical, and computational principles that make generative AI possible.
+This section focuses on understanding WHY these systems work, not just HOW to implement them.

 ## 📚 Chapter Overview